EleutherAI/gpt-neox/README.md

 GPT-NeoX parameters are defined in a YAML configuration file which is passed to the `deepy.py` launcher.
 We provide baseline examples for the models found in the paper [Language Models are Few Shot Learners](https://arxiv.org/abs/2005.14165).
 Configs such as file locations that are dependant on your particular system go in `local_setup.yml`.
 We have filled it out with some placeholder examples, but you will need to update this for your system.

 All functionality follows the pattern `./deepy.py main_function.py -d configs small.yml local_setup.yml`
-We currently offer four main functions:
+We currently offer three main functions:
-1. `pretrain_gpt2.py` is used for training and finetuning models.
+1. `pretrain.py` is used for training and finetuning models.
-2. `eval_tasks/run.py` is used to evaluate a trained model using the evaluation harness.
+2. `evaluate.py` is used to evaluate a trained model using the [evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).
-3. `text_gen_gpt2.py` is used to sample text from a trained model.
+3. `generate.py` is used to sample text from a trained model.

 For now, run `./deepy.py pretrain_gpt2.py -d configs small.yml local_setup.yml` to begin training a model and complete this tutorial.